Umrao Tariq: Biography

 Umrao Tariq was born in 1932 in a landed family in Fatehpur, near Kanpur but spent most of his childhood in Shahpur.
 After the independence of India and Pakistan, Umrao Tariq moved to Hyderabad Deccan, then an independent state surrounded by India.
-After Hyderabad was attacked by the Indian Army in 1948 and annexed in the Union of India, Umrao Tariq moved to Dhaka/Dacca (presently in Bangladesh).
+After Hyderabad was attacked by the Indian Army and annexed by India in 1948, Umrao Tariq moved to Dhaka/Dacca (presently in Bangladesh).
 It was in Dhaka that Umrao Tariq started writing Urdu screenplays for theater.
 In 1952 Umrao Tariq moved to Karachi and came under the tutelage of Baba-e-Urdu Maulvi Abdul-Haq and noted critic Farman Fatehpuri (ex-Chairman of Urdu Department of the University of Karachi).
 Umrao Tariq worked for the Sindh Police and retired in 1992, after reaching the post of Deputy Inspector General (DIG) in the Sindh Police.
 After his retirement from the Sindh Police Umrao Tariq practiced law for a short time.
 He also worked as Deputy Secretary of Anjuman Taraqqi-e-Urdu (founded by Maulvi Abdul Haq) in Karachi.
 Umrao Tariq died of hematologic cancer on 8 December 2011—he left behind a wife and six children.